MaxBrockbank/SillyStringFactory.Solution/README.md

 5. Run `cd SillyStringFactory.Solution` or `cd (Whatever you changed the directory name to)` to then navigate to the project root directory.

 #### Generate MySQL Database Using Entity Framework Core
-1. In your terminal navigate to the SillyStringFactory.Solution/Factory directory. `cd SillyStringFactory.Solution/SillyStringFactory`.
+1. In your terminal navigate to the SillyStringFactory.Solution/Factory directory. `cd Factory`.
 2. Run the command `dotnet ef database update`.
 Entity Framework Core will then generate the database structure using the included migration files.
 3. __OPTIONALLY__, should you need to make changes to the code that adjust the structure of the databse, you can apply those updates with the following two commands.
 * `dotnet ef mirgrations add (Migration name here)`